AnglyPascal/scala-mustache/README.md

     alpha bravo charlie

 When the context value is a callable object, such as a function or lambda, the object will be invoked and passed the block of text.
 The text passed is the literal block, unrendered. {{tags}} will not have been expanded - the lambda should do that on its own.
 In this way you can implement filters or caching.

     val template = new Mustache("{{#wrapped}}{{name}} is awesome.{{/wrapped}}")
-    template.render(Map("name"->"Willy"
+    template.render(Map("name"->"Willy",
-        ,"wrapped"->((str:String, render:(String)=>String)=>{ "<b>"+render(str)+"</b>" })
+      "wrapped"->((str:String, render:(String)=>String)=>{ "<b>"+render(str)+"</b>" })
     )

 Returns:

     <b>Willy is awesome.</b>

 Alternatively you can pack your helpers directly into the Mustache subclass.
 Following example is effectively the same as previous:

     class MyMustache(template:String)
       extends Mustache(template) {